rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 timeout: 2
 EOF
 ```
+now these `crictl` commands will communicate with the `containerd` to fetch kube information.
 ## `kubadm` `kubernetes`  INSTALLATION
 Follow the same documentation or follow official docs.
 Following the official docs. to follow, search [==**kubeadm install**==](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/), scroll till - [Debian-based distributions](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#k8s-install-0) section.
 Now, we have to install all the packages named,
 - Kubeadm